wp-plugins/open-web-analytics-plugin/readme.txt

-=== Open Web Analytics ===
+=== Open Web Analytics Plugin===
 Contributors: chrische
-Tags: owa, openwebanalytics, analytics, stats, statistics Requires at least: 2.5
+Tags: owa, openwebanalytics, analytics, stats, statistics, open web analytics, statistics Requires at least: 2.5
 Tested up to: 3.1
-Stable tag: 1.1
+Stable tag: 1.2

 This plugin adds the Open Web Analytics javascript code into the footer of your website.
 It has several useful options.